Bible connection

 During the war, the Germans sustained incredible losses.
 Afterwards, hunger protests and strikes were common responses to the political upheaval and national shame.
 Among groups working for change, the Youth Movement inspired Arnold with their love of nature, rejection of materialism, and aspirations towards joy and love.
 Eberhard and Emmy began meeting with Youth Movement people once or twice a week in homes.

 The rise of the Nazi party was a catalyst for the Bruderhof to send their children (school age and draft age) out of the country.
 The rest of the community eventually also fled.
 During the travel Arnold sustained a leg injury that led to his death on this day in 1935.
 The Bruderhof groups re-assembled in England before being forced out of the country.
 The Mennonite Central Committee helped them relocate to Paraguay, the only country that would accept a pacifist community with mixed nationalities.
-The Bruderhof Communites are now in four states in the US as well as Germany, Paraguay, and Australia.
+The Bruderhof Communities are now in four states in the US as well as Germany, Paraguay, and Australia.

 Quotes: